shineyear/rapidsdb.github.io/development/install-rpdsql.md

 ---
 layout: default
-nav_exclude: true
+title: How to Install RPDSQL
+parent: Development
+nav_order: 13
 ---

-## How to install RPDSQL on a single node?
+# How to Install RPDSQL

+---

 ```shell
 cd /opt/rdp